yahiakala/routing/docs/routes/index.md

 `cache_data_mode=CACHE_FIRST`
 : The cache mode to use when loading data. e.g. `NETWORK_FIRST` or `STALE_WHILE_REVALIDATE`.

+`gc_time=30*60`
+: The time in seconds that determines when data is released from the cache for garbage collection.
+By default this is 30 minutes.

 `stale_time=0`
 : The time in seconds that determines when the data is stale.